 - Great in power outages, safe for kids

-- Bright emergency chemical light good for about 12 hours.
+- Bright emergency chemical light is good for about 12 hours.

 - Green, yellows, and blues burn brightest, the other colors get dim more quickly.